Ken Baldry's Zermatt pages

 Furgg

-Stuck in the valley between Trockener Steg, which can be reached by cable car & the Matterhorn at Schwarzsee, which can be reached by a funny multi-gondola lift, this nowhere place has one run out - the steep, narrow & often stony black run to Furi.
-Do it once for the record but normally, go up to Schwarzsee.
+Stuck in the valley between Trockener Steg, which can be reached by cable car from Furi or Trockener Steg (why?) or from the Matterhorn area at Schwarzsee, which can be reached by a funny multi-gondola lift, this nowhere place has one run out downwards - the steep, narrow & often stony and/or icy black run to Furi.
+Do it once for the record or if you have missed the last lift but normally, go up to Schwarzsee.
 Furgg does have a café.

 Apart from the thing from Furgg, the gondelbahn from Zermatt via Furi arrives here.
 One can eat at the Schwarzsee Hotel.
 There are seven runs down from Schwarzsee:

-1. A red back to Furgg from behind the hotel - just a connector.
+1. A red back to Furgg from behind the hotel - just a connector down a boring path.
+(Useful for walking up in the Summer).

-All the other runs go towards the Matterhorn past the lake (frozen in Winter but you can see the chapel).
+All the other runs start by going towards the Matterhorn past the lake (frozen in Winter but you can see the chapel).

 3. A red (White Pearl) which goes on a long way & eventually turns down to a long wood path back towards Furi.